Are most forms of contemporary artistic practice rooted in the art of remixing?

 Where do our ideas come from?
 Are they really "ours" or are they part of a wider, shared network of variable practices?
 Where do we find the source material that we turn to when creating new works of art?
 What role does intuition play in our selection of source material and how do contemporary artists manipulate their source material for aesthetic effect?

 The Remix Culture seminar investigates the emergence of interdisciplinary media art practices that experiment with the art of remixing.
-Some of the methods and formats we may explore include literary cut-ups and procedural composition, image appropriation, Internet or net.art, sound art, glitch, collage film, installation art, live A/V performance (DJ, VJ, live coding), culture jamming / hactivism, and other art forms that engage with renewable source material.
-The seminar will study practice-based research methods in contemporary art that integrate radical theories into the mix.
+Some of the methods and formats we may explore include literary cut-ups and procedural composition, image appropriation, Internet or net.art, sound art, glitch, collage film, installation art, live A/V performance (DJ, VJ, Webspinna), culture jamming / hactivism, and other art forms that engage with renewable source material.
+The seminar will study how practice-based research methods in contemporary art integrate experimental form, content and theory into the mix.
 This means that during the course you will be required to read, write, surf the web, and generally expand your concept of what it means to be a remix artist who selectively samples and manipulates data across the network.

 |More info here...||Syllabus * university statements|